 (iv) In those cases where: (a) The Joint Obligors make Credit payments in other currencies and the relevant Creditors accept them, the obligation will be deemed paid if the amount in Pesos or Dollars, as appropriate, that the Creditors could acquire with the relevant currency, applying common banking procedures and the applicable fees, commissions, and charges associated with such a transaction on the date that the Creditors receive the currency, is not below the actual amount that the Creditors would have received if the Payment were made in Pesos or Dollars, as appropriate.
-If the amount in Pesos or Dollars, as applicable, that the Creditors could have purchased with said currencies is less than the amount in Pesos or Dollars, as applicable, that Creditors were entitled to receive hereunder, the Joint Obligors shall any additional sums of the currency necessary for the Creditors to obtain enough Pesos or Dollars, as applicable, to cover the entire payment; and/or (b) The competent judge orders the payment in another currency, the relevant payment obligation shall not be deemed satisfied unless it corresponds to the actual receipt of the total amount of Pesos or Dollars, as applicable, that the Creditors would have received if the payment;
+If the amount in Pesos or Dollars, as applicable, that the Creditors could have purchased with said currencies is less than the amount in Pesos or Dollars, as applicable, that Creditors to obtain enough Pesos or Dollars, as applicable, to cover the entire payment; and/or (b) The competent judge orders the payment in another currency, the relevant payment obligation shall not be deemed satisfied unless it corresponds to the actual receipt of the total amount of Pesos or Dollars, as applicable, that the Creditors would have received if the payment to this Agreement;

 (v) If any amount owed by the Joint Obligors in Dollars needs to be translated to another currency to obtain a judge's ruling, the applicable exchange rate will be that at which, under the banking procedures, the Tranche B Creditors may purchase Dollars at any of their main offices on the Business Day prior to the ruling's issuance date.
 The Joint Obligors' obligation in connection with the amount owed to any of the Tranche B Creditors under the Financing Documents will be deemed satisfied, --regardless of the exchange rate applied in the ruling--, only to the extent that on the Business Day following the date that the Tranche B Creditors receive the amount awarded in another currency under the ruling, they may, under common banking procedures, purchase and transfer an equivalent amount in Dollars to the accounts they direct.
 If the amount in Dollars that the Tranche B Creditors and pay the relevant additional amount of the currency necessary to complete the payment of the amount originally owed in Dollars.
-If the amount in Dollars available under the ruling exceeds the amount originally owed to the Tranche B Creditors, the latter agree to reimburse the amount in excess to the Joint Obligor (net of any expenses incurred in by the Tranche B Creditors for such purpose); and
+If the amount originally owed to the Tranche B Creditors, the latter agree to reimburse the amount in excess to the Joint Obligor (net of any expenses incurred in by the Tranche B Creditors for such purpose); and f20f2022ex4-9_procapsgroup.htm Form Type: EX-4.9 Page 33 Edgar Agents LLC PROCAPS GROUP, S.A.
+05/12/2023 04:24 PM